sumerjabri/microsite2020/README.md

 ### Known Issues
 - Site defaults need to be configured
-- Many more section types need to be added
-- Automatically building the navigation by section is not yet hooked up
 - add icons to sidebar
 - add security / roles
 - images for start menu items need to be added